Aditi-321123/invoice-payment-risk-regression/README.md

 | XGBoost | 12.93 | 23.14 | 0.495 |
 | Random Forest | 12.79 | 23.24 | 0.490 |

-### Transformed target
+### Yeo–Johnson Transformed Target

 | Model | Test MAE | Test RMSE | Test R² |
 |---|---:|---:|---:|
 | Linear Regression | 0.51 | 0.75 | 0.442 |
 | LightGBM | 0.43 | 0.68 | 0.546 |

-The transformed-target metrics are measured in transformed space.
-Predictions should be inverse-transformed before MAE and RMSE are interpreted in days.
+> The transformed-target MAE and RMSE values are measured in transformed space.
+Predictions should be inverse-transformed before these errors are interpreted in days.

+---

+## 💡 Key Finding

+The recorded LightGBM test R² improved from approximately **0.506** on the original target to **0.546** after applying the Yeo–Johnson target transformation.

+This suggests that reducing target skew improved the model's ability to explain variation in invoice payment delay.

+For a complete business comparison, transformed predictions should be converted back to the original days-past-due scale before calculating MAE and RMSE.

+---

+## 🔍 Key Techniques

+- Exploratory Data Analysis
+- Feature Selection
+- Low Variance Filtering
+- Correlation Analysis
+- Variance Inflation Factor
+- Missing Value Treatment
+- Outlier Treatment
+- Linear Regression
+- LightGBM Regression
+- XGBoost Regression
+- Random Forest Regression
+- Yeo–Johnson Target Transformation
+- Regression Model Evaluation

+---

-## Technologies used
+## 🛠 Technologies Used

 - Python
 - Pandas